 A personal injury can be an injury to your body, but can also be an injury to your mental state or emotions.
+So, what is considered a personal injury?
 The law of personal injury is meant to help compensate the injured party for the damage that the injury has caused them and exists to protect people from harm and help compensate for their losses if they have been injured.

 If you have been injured and are considering a personal injury lawsuit, you should consult with an experienced attorney.
 If you’ve been injured, you may be facing pain and suffering, rising medical bills, and lost wages.
 This can be very confusing and frustrating.
 A personal injury lawyer can speak with you to discuss whether you are entitled to compensation and can guide you through the legal process.